The new case includes a complicated series of exchanges where three siblings intermixed their business and individual interests.

 Even though he briefly resided in the guest house, Brother C never claimed the Paradise Valley property as his primary residence, with a few exceptions.
 Brother C deducted $66,354 from his federal income tax return for 2012 for mortgage interest paid on the Paradise Valley property—half of the total mortgage interest paid on the loan in 2012, as reported by Wells Fargo.
 The deduction was denied by the IRS.

-Tax result: The IRS won at the Tax Court.
-Despite the quitclaim deed, Brother C failed to demonstrate that the acquisition debt was his obligation, that he possessed any ownership rights under state law, or that he had a qualifying residence.
+Tax result: The IRS won at the Tax Court, Despite the quitclaim deed, Brother C failed to demonstrate that the acquisition debt was his obligation.
+That he possessed any ownership rights under state law, or that he had a qualifying residence.

 The tax laws are very complex.
 Our short blog articles cannot fully cover all the rules and nuances.
-Your specific facts may hold various opportunities and possible risks that only trained, experienced, and highly qualified tax accountants and tax Lawyers can spot.
+Your specific facts may hold various opportunities and possible risks that only trained, highly qualified tax accountants and tax Lawyers can spot.
 We encourage you to find such help, rather than trying to figure it all out on your own.
 Consider giving this marketplace a try by posting your project and signing up here.

 If you are a licensed tax professional interested in helping others either part or full-time, or ad hoc, come on in!
 Happy to have you.
 Our marketplace has the full suite of tools to communicate with clients including compliance calendars, task and message management, and billing.
 You can also quickly connect to knowledgeable colleagues who can complement your services with the ones you do not provide.
 Register here.